Are Rangers 'miles off it' or just not delivering?

 It was former Ibrox striker Steven Thompson who posed the question in the immediate aftermath of this sobering Champions League encounter.

 Liverpool didn't so much beat Rangers on Tuesday as use the Scottish Premiership side as a curer to square themselves up after a rough time of it themselves.
 There was a fragility about the Anfield side, it was said.
-They could be got at.
+They could be 'got at'.

 Travelling fans outside the ground murmured about 1-0 wins or getting back up the road with a point.
-Kick-starting a group-stage campaign that might have had some wondering why they were so keen the get there in the first place.
+It was wishful thinking by supporters desperate to see their team kick-start a group-stage campaign that might now have some wondering why they were so keen to get there in the first place.

 We never did find out how vulnerable Jurgen Klopp's side are though.
 A meek Rangers performance ensured that.
 The 2-0 scoreline did not come close to conveying the gulf between the two teams.